The Changi Airport Skytrain is a fully automated people mover system located within the Changi Airport.

 The new system began operation in March 2006 for Terminals 1 and 2, and in November 2007 for the new Terminal 3.

-Replacement buses are available for airside passengers, while public users moving between Terminals 2 and 3 are advised to take a 5-minute walk through the mezzazine level bridge along Changi Airport MRT station.
+Replacement buses are available for airside passengers, while public users moving between Terminals 2 and 3 were advised to take a 5-minute walk through the mezzazine level bridge along Changi Airport MRT station.

-To increase the capacity on the Changi Airport Skytrain, six new train cars have been purchased and will be added to the system by 2019.
+To increase the capacity on the Changi Airport Skytrain, six new train cars were purchased and added to the system in 2019.

-The existing shuttle between Terminals 2 and 3 will be upgraded to a three-car system, while the shuttle between Terminal 3 and 3 South will be upgraded to a two-car system.
+The existing shuttle between Terminals 2 and 3 is upgraded to a three-car system, while the shuttle between Terminal 3 and 3 South is upgraded to a two-car system.

 |1990||Changi Airport Skytrain||Initial system|